janblim/JanBnB/frontend/PLAN.md

 3. Thunk
 4. Backend route
 5. Thunk (again)
-6. Action creator
+6. Action creator (the only way to trigger changes in the store's state)
-7. Reducer
+7. Reducer (in the store.js, actually does the change of state)
 8. React component (via useSelector)
 9. Browser (with state now changed)